Co-zorbs: Motile, multispecies biofilms aid transport of diverse bacterial species

 Abstract

 Biofilms are three-dimensional structures containing one or more bacterial species embedded in extracellular polymeric substances.
 Although most biofilms are stationary, Flavobacterium johnsoniae forms a motile spherical biofilm called a zorb, which is propelled by its base cells and contains a polysaccharide core.
-Here, we report formation of spatially organized, motile, multispecies biofilms, designated “co-zorbs,” that are distinguished by a core-shell structure.
+Here, we report the formation of spatially organized, motile, multispecies biofilms, designated “co-zorbs,” that are distinguished by a core–shell structure.
 F. johnsoniae forms zorbs whose cells collect other bacterial species and transport them to the zorb core, forming a co-zorb.
-Live imaging revealed that co-zorbs also form in zebrafish, thereby demonstrating a new type of bacterial movement in vivo.
-This discovery opens new avenues for understanding community behaviors, the role of biofilms in bulk bacterial transport, and collective strategies for microbial success in various environments.
+Live imaging revealed that co-zorbs also form in zebrafish, thereby demonstrating a different type of bacterial movement in vivo.
+This finding opens different avenues for understanding community behaviors, the role of biofilms in bulk bacterial transport, and collective strategies for microbial success in various environments.

 Article activity feed